Colleges by Location

 Talladega College also takes pride in its historic campus, which features several buildings listed on the National Register of Historic Places.
 The most iconic of these buildings is the Savery Library, which houses a vast collection of books, periodicals, and other resources.
 The campus is also home to the Talladega College Choir, renowned for its exceptional performances and international tours.
 With a focus on academic excellence, community engagement, and a rich cultural heritage, Talladega College provides its students with a unique educational experience.

 Located in Talladega, AL, Talladega College is a private comprehensive higher education institution.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 15%.
-The freshman retention rate at Talladega College is 59% and the six-year graduation rate is 49%.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 99%.
+The freshman retention rate at Talladega College is 81% and the six-year graduation rate is 49%.

-Explore this school's profile to find out the most important things about Talladega College.
+Explore this school's profile to find out all the important things about Talladega College.

 Quick Facts